mauroorru3/erasmus_via_blockchain_interaction/README.md

 sudo docker exec relayer ./run-relayer.sh

-# To simulate the execution of the Italian Chain, thus the insertion of a student, the student's exams and so on:
+# To simulate the execution of the Hub and the Italian Chain, thus the chains configuration, the insertion of a student, the student's exams and so on:

-sudo docker exec university_chain_it ./test.sh
+./test.sh

 # To end the execution of the containers: